 Mikaela’s past experiences with service include volunteering with Cradles to Crayons, an organization that provides children with the key items needed to thrive at no charge, and serving as a Freshmen Intern for Stanford’s Black Student Union.
 Mikaela also serves alongside her teammates by advocating for One Love, a campaign committed to educating people on relationship abuse.
 Stanford Women’s lacrosse is currently participating in “Yards for Yeardley,” a nationwide campaign to raise awareness about relationship violence.

-Mikaela is a junior on the Stanford Women’s Lacrosse Team, majoring in Product Design.
-In high school she always enjoyed participating in service programs in her hometown, Philadelphia, Pennsylvania, and she is excited to continue participating in more service work at home and on campus.
-Mikaela was a part of the 2018 ACE in China Program, and had a wonderful time engaging with the culture and community while making lasting relationships.
+Mikaela is a senior on the Stanford Women’s Lacrosse team, and is majoring in Product Design.
+She was a part of the 2018 ACE in China program and she had a wonderful time engaging with the culture and community while making lasting relationships.
 Mikaela is excited to continue to help other prospective ACE participants have impactful experiences as well.

 Want to hear more about Mikaela’s ACE experience?
 Contact Mikaela.